priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 - With relationship is also same sinario .
 Most of cases go unsolved if relationship between victim and perpatrator is unknown
 - With this analysis I conclude that Perpatrator race, Relation are two most important factors to solve the case.
 - Even with relationship if the relationship is stranger then also cases are solved but if its unknown then the rate of solving decreases
+- The results that I am getting from random forest are same that I have got in the graph .